benjbuch/octo_waffle/part_01-basic_interactions.md

 ([CRAN](https://cran.rstudio.com)), the main repository of contriubted R packages.

-To install a CRAN package that is not on your machine, e.g. the `magrittr` package from CRAN.
+This is how to install a CRAN package that is presumably not on your machine from CRAN, e.g. the `magrittr` package.

 ``` r
 install.packages("magrittr")